lingui/js-lingui/website/docs/tutorials/explicit-vs-generated-ids.md

 ### Generated IDs

 On the other hand, generated IDs are automatically created by the internalization library.
-In Lingui, such IDs are created based on a source message and [context](#context).
+In Lingui, such IDs are created based on the source message and [context](#context).

 Lingui example: